cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 The `if` operator returns its evaluated second argument if the first argument evaluates to `true`, else it returns the evaluated third argument.

 The `if` operator requires its first argument to be a boolean, i.e., to evaluate to either `true` or `false`.
-If it does not, the evaluator issues a type error.
-The second and third arguments can have any type; to be compatible with [validation](validation.html), both arguments must have the _same_ type.
+If it does not, the `if` evaluates to an error.
+The second and third arguments can have any type; to be compatible with [validation](validation.,html), both arguments must have the _same_ type (though see below).

 In the following policy, the `when` condition is `true` if both `principal.numberOfLaptops < 5` and `principal.jobLevel > 6` are `true`.